Escarlata opened its doors in 2006, in the heart of Palermo Soho, Buenos Aires.

 All are welcome to Escarlata.

-In Buenos Aires, our native home, in San Francisco, where our new home is; and anywhere a good art show may find us.
+In Buenos Aires, our native home, in Amsterdam, where our new home is; and anywhere a good art show may find us.